arizvisa/ida-minsc/docs/static/tutorials.rst

    of.
 We can do this using :py:func:`instruction.op_type()<instruction.opt>` which is aliased as :py:func:`instruction.opt<instruction.opt>`.
-Actually, in order to check our results, let's actually store *all* of the operand types using its plural, :py:func:`instruction.ops_type`.
-As usual, this has an abbreviated alias of :py:func:`instruction.opts<instruction.ops_type>`.
+Actually, in order to check our results, let's actually store *all* of the operand types using its plural form, :py:func:`instruction.ops_type<instruction.opts>`.
+   As usual, this has an abbreviated alias of :py:func:`instruction.opts`.
    We'll also keep things clean again, by removing the previous tag, "indirect-call".